TazmeenAfroz/Responsive-Web-Design-Certification-Projects/README.md

    - *Built with HTML5 and CSS3*

    - Description: An HTML and CSS project for a survey form.

+6. **Rothko Pantaining**
+   - *Built with HTML5 and CSS3*

+   - Description: A CSS and the Box Model to create your own Rothko-style rectangular art pieces.

 ---

 ## Getting Started